-According to Gallup, 87% of millennials and 69% of non-millennials rate "professional or career growth and development opportunities" as important to them in a job.
-Yet according to CEB, 70% of employees are dissatisfied with their company's growth options.
+According to GALLUP, 87 percent of millennials and 69 percent of non-millennials rate professional or career growth and development opportunities as important to them in a job.
+Yet according to CEB, 70 percent of employees are dissatisfied with their company's growth options and choices.

 "How would being an employee at Canlis help you become the person you want to be?"

 As leaders, we need to meet employees where they are.
-Providing sample growth paths that increase skills and accountability over time is important, and individuals need to be provided with the right tools to be able to follow these paths if they choose to.
+Providing sample growth paths that increase skills and accountability over time is important.

 "In what ways do you want to grow, and how can we fit that into the needs of the business?"

-An important part of creating a growth plan is having a fierce conversation with yourself.
+An important part of creating a growth plan is having a real, authentic conversation with yourself.
 Writing a stump speech is a great way to do this.
 Have your team members answer the following questions for themselves:

-Keep in mind that not everyone will have an answer to these questions and communicate to them up front that it's perfectly fine to not know.
+Keep in mind that not everyone will have an answer to these questions, and you must communicate upfront that it's perfectly fine to not know.
 The main benefit of posing these questions is to ignite their thinking around growth and begin exploring possibilities together.

 Whether an individual is certain or uncertain about the direction they want to go, having the right growth conversations will stimulate thinking and set their development on a positive trajectory.